Kvest/TwitterMonitor/README.md

 To get tweets from Tweeter the application uses a "search" request.
 Because Twitter API 1.0 now is not available, it should be used Twitter API 1.1.
 A "Search" request from API 1.1 requires authentication.
 But it is enough to use "Application-only authentication"(See https://dev.twitter.com/docs/auth/application-only-auth).

+Ways to improve application:
+- Add an access token validation
+- Add a full handling of network errors